 The smell of exhaust gases was in the air when I got out of the Central Station.
 Taxi drivers were scrambled to get tourists for a drive.
 In the background, I heard cars honking.
 Right away I was in the middle of hustle and bustle.

 Naples was the second stop of my Italy trip and it was so different from Rome.
 While the Eternal City was very touristic, ancient, and quite calm regarding the traffic, Naples was the complete opposite.
 I had the feeling a car accident is happening soon because the motorbikes squashed through every gap and drove even through the tiniest streets.
 Fortunately, I haven’t seen any.
 But reminiscing back I can still hear the cars honking in my head.
 It was preposterous how packed and busy Naples was.

-So I decided to spend the next day in the nature.
-I went up to the volcano Vesuv from where you have an incredible view over the city and the sea.
-It was pretty windy and it smelled like sulphur, but I felt relieved and just enjoyed the view over the gulf of Naples.
+So I decided to spend the next day in nature.
+I went up to the volcano Vesuv from where you have an incredible view of the city and the sea.
+It was pretty windy and it smelled like sulfur, but I felt relieved and just enjoyed the view over the Gulf of Naples.

 Read here what you can do and where to sleep in Naples and find out the best dining spots.

 1. Art Stations of Naples Metro (there are some stops of Naples Metro to make the environment beautiful, comfortable and functional, such as Toledo station which is one of the most beautiful stations in Europe)